PRX/docs.prx.org/Ticket-&-Issue-Management.md

 ### Closed issues

 ### How do I know if a ticket has been deployed?
-All deployment notifications are sent as messages to the #deploys Slack channel.
+All deployment notifications are sent as messages to the #deploys Slack channel with the date and time of deployment.
+Reviewing the closed issues for the corresponding repository and sorting by recently updated should provide you with an overview of what has recently been deployed.

+Once an issue has been verified to be working as expected in the deployed environment the "verified" label should be added to the issue.

+### How are issues assigned?

+### How do we use estimates?

 ## Labels
-* reviewplx
+### reviewplx
+Waiting on input from the current assignee.
+If you need someone to review
-* estimateplx
+### estimateplx
+Issues with this label are needing an effort estimate from the current assignee.
+### verified
+Applied to issues that have been verified to be working as expected in the deployed environment.